-18. DATA PROTECTION
+15. DATA PROTECTION

-- 18.1.
-MDUK requires that all grants comply with current data protection laws and regulations and any subsequent changes. - 18.2.
+- 15.1.
+MDUK requires that all grants comply with current data protection laws and regulations and any subsequent changes.
+The host institution is expected to have appropriate policies and training in place to ensure that the MDUK-funded staff and Principal Investigators are aware of, and compliant with, the law. - 15.2.
 The use of patient health and medical information is subject to compliance with applicable data privacy laws.
-The Principal Investigator, therefore, agrees to take all reasonable steps to protect the confidentiality of any patient health and medical information to which they have access and to comply with any and all Applicable Laws relating to data privacy. - 18.3.
+The Principal Investigator, therefore, agrees to take all reasonable steps to protect the confidentiality of any patient health and medical information to which they have access and to comply with any and all Applicable Laws relating to data privacy. - 15.3.
 The provisions of this clause shall survive termination of this contract.